 In this course we will learn about plants and people!
 We will spend a couple weeks learning about the importance and diversity of the plant kingdom.
 And of course, since plants are edible, we will do some activities that involve eating!
 Then we will learn about the structure and function of all the parts of the human body.
 In this part of the class, you’ll learn about YOU!
 We’ll start with a discussion of cells and genetics, and then we’ll dive deep into the systems of the human body, learning how they function and how they work together to keep you moving and processing the world around you.

-A typical Life Science 2 – Botany and Human Biology week will begin with a live class on Monday at 1 pm.
+A typical Life Science 2 – Botany and Human Biology week begins with our live class.
 The live classes are usually game-based reviews of topics from the previous week and often an introduction to the coming week.
 Although it is always best if students attend the live classes, I will post the recording of the class so that students who can’t attend can watch later.
 Lessons will be posted Tuesday through Friday, and will consist of teacher-created online instruction.
 I use a lot of audio and video recordings to help students learn the correct pronunciation of new terms as well as to explain new concepts.
 Since this course can be used as ½ credit of life science, a few additional writing assignments and projects will be given to students in grades 7 through 9.

 Who should apply?